pasekji/bi-eha/imgur-bug-bounty.md

 doggo
 ```

-- There are several command, such **sleep 10**, which need some time to respod.
-Therefore even if it seemed we were not successful and we did not get any reasonable reponse, we can still consider that the command was successfuly injected, if a significant delay in response occured.
+- There are several commands, such as **sleep 10**, which need some time to respond.
+Therefore even if it seemed we were not successful and we did not get any reasonable response, we can still consider that the command was successfully injected, if a significant delay in response occurred.
-- After checking the responses, there wasn't any sign of possibility of command injection vulnerability via the image search bar.
-No significat delays also weren't the case.
+- After checking the responses, there wasn't any sign of the possibility of command injection vulnerability via the image search bar.
+No significant delays also weren't the case.
 - **Image search application is durable to the command injection technique.**

 ## 3. Remote Code Execution
-- Remote Code Execution attack is slightly diffrent to the simple Command Injection expolitation.
+- Remote Code Execution attack is slightly different from the simple Command Injection exploitation.
-- It can be viewed as execution of some potentionally harmful binnary file at the target remote server.
+- It can be viewed as the execution of some potentially harmful binary file at the target remote server.
 - We will try to exploit the RCE via image upload function by uploading the exploitable PHP or JS script with spoofed extension.

 #### Simple PHP test script